phylosynth/Phylosandbox/README.md

       Establish a procedure for user feedback.
 This would need to include a procedure for storing decisions/annotations and avoiding duplication of effort.

-The general workingflow is outlined below.
+The general workingflow key points are outlined below.

 All the scripts can be found [here](https://github.com/phylosynth/Phylosandbox/tree/master/script).